Admission

 Non-degree Study at the Graduate Level

-Professional and Graduate Education offers courses, institutes, and workshops open to enrollment by qualified community members, professionals, and undergraduate students equipped to undertake work at the graduate level.
+Professional and Graduate Education offers courses, institutes, and workshops open to enrollment by qualified community members, and professionals equipped to undertake work at the graduate level.
 More information about these programs is available in the Professional and Graduate Education chapter and its Institutes' admission page.

 A cooperative doctoral program is offered by Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts Amherst in astronomy, biological sciences, chemistry, geology, and physics.
 The degree is awarded by the University of Massachusetts but in exceptional cases much of the work leading to the degree may be taken at one of the participating institutions.
 Information about specific areas of research can be obtained from the chair of the appropriate department at Mount Holyoke College.
 General information and application materials are available from the graduate school at the University of Massachusetts.
 All applications must be made directly to the University of Massachusetts.